 The Regional Greenhouse Gas Initiative (RGGI) is composed of individual CO2 Budget Trading Programs in each RGGI participating state.
 Each participating state's CO2 Budget Trading Program is based on the 2008 RGGI Model Rule, which was developed to provide guidance to states as they implemented the RGGI program.
-RGGI participating states are currently engaged in a 2012 Program Review, which is a comprehensive evaluation of program successes, program impacts, the potential for additional reductions, imports and emissions leakage, and offsets.
+RGGI participating states have completed a 2012 Program Review, which is a comprehensive evaluation of program successes, program impacts, the potential for additional reductions, imports and emissions leakage, and offsets.

-The proposed amendments to the 2012 Draft Model Rule (draft model rule) are being developed by the RGGI state staff as part of the on-going Program Review.
-This effort is supported by an extensive regional stakeholder process that engages the regulated community, environmental non-profits, and other organizations with technical expertise in the design of cap-and-trade programs.
+Amendments to the Model Rule were developed by the RGGI state staff as part of the Program Review.
+This effort was supported by an extensive regional stakeholder process that engaged the regulated community, environmental non-profits, and other organizations with technical expertise in the design of cap-and-trade programs.

-A summary of the proposed amendments to the RGGI Program to date, as outlined in the draft model rule, are discussed below.
+A summary of the amendments to the RGGI Program, as outlined in the Model Rule, are discussed below.